 You: “I want to work but I’m so sick.
 I wonder if I should apply for disability.”

 Doctor: “Don’t give up hope.
 We can try a different medication.
 Maybe you can try working part time.”

 GOOD DOCTOR / GOOD CONVERSATION

-You: “Doc, I am completely unable to work.
+You: “Doc, I am completely disabled and unable to work.
 I am applying for Social Security Disability.
-I am wondering if you believe I cannot work and support my claim for disability?”
+I know that disability will give me medicine and healthcare and keep me from being homeless.
+I would be so grateful for your support.
+I am wondering what your medical opinion is and if you support my claim for disability?”

 Doctor: “Yes.
 I believe in you.
 I support your application for disability”

 You: “Thank you.
-I am really grateful for your help.
-If I bring you a form, would you be willing to look at it with me and see if it is something you might be able to fill out?”
+I am so appreciative for your help.
+I promise that I will not have a lot of paperwork, but if I bring you one form, would you be willing to look at it with me and see if it is something you might be able to fill out?”

 Doctor: “Yes.
 I will fill out that form with you.”

 Updated Oct 2017.
 Please comment below with stories, ideas, questions or suggestions.
 Please let us know if any links on this page stop working.